Dash Cam Troubleshooting Guide

 d.
 Ensure the screen saver setting is not activated.
 Screen saver function blacks out the screen after a selected time to reduce distraction.
 The Dash Cam still records while screen saver is on.

 e.
 Ensure loop recording is not switched off in the menu.
-If switched off, the SD card will stop saving files once it is full (loop recording disabled).
+If switched off, the Micro SD card will stop saving files once it is full (loop recording disabled).

 f.
 If you have a dual Dash Cam, disconnect the rear camera cable from the front unit.
 If the front unit works as normal, there could be an issue with the connection cord or rear camera.